libreops/librenet-ansible/README.md

 playbook                | description
 ----------------------- | -----------
-`deploy.yml`            | the main playbook which deploys diaspora with its various components `backup.yml`            | backups diaspora mysql database and the `uploads/` dir by running the backup script `check_updates.yml`     | checks for system updates without updating `fetch_logs.yml`        | fetches logs for inspection `maintenance.yml`       | calls `check_updates.yml`, `system_update.yml` and `services_restart.yml` in that order
+`deploy.yml`            | the main playbook which deploys diaspora with its various components `check_updates.yml`     | checks for system updates without updating `fetch_logs.yml`        | fetches logs for inspection `maintenance.yml`       | calls `check_updates.yml`, `system_update.yml` and `services_restart.yml` in that order